 If you have ever been married or entered a civil partnership, you will need to provide proof of your marital status.

-- If divorced, you will need to produce your decree absolute
+- have divorced, you will need to produce your decree absolute

-- If your marriage has been annulled you will need to produce the decree of nullity
+- have annulled your marriage you will need to produce the decree of nullity

-- If widowed, you will need to produce your late spouse’s original death certificate.
+- have been widowed, you will need to produce your late spouse’s original death certificate.
 If the death certificate does not name you as the husband or wife, then it will also be necessary to produce the marriage certificate.